Juvenile Myoclonic Epilepsy

 How Is Juvenile Myoclonic Epilepsy Treated?

-Seizures are usually well controlled with medicine.
+Seizures are usually well-controlled with medicine, which many people will need to take for life.
 If they’re not, doctors have other treatments to try.

 How Can Parents Help?